kapteyn-astro/kapteyn/SPHINX/celestialbackground.rst

 This E-term vector can then be used to transform FK4 positions to real mean places (i.e. remove E-terms) or to convert mean places to FK4 catalog positions (i.e. add E-terms).

-Celestial calculates the E-term vector in the equatorial system as function of epoch.
+Module :mod:`celestial` calculates the E-term vector in the equatorial system as function of epoch.
 Removing and adding E-term vectors are best illustrated in a figure.
 In the next plot, the red circle represents the FK4 catalog system.